red-dragon65/SuprSeed/README.md

 **SuprSeed is a light weight 2D Android game development engine.** The flexibility and modularity offered allows it to become the foundation of mobile games, custom game engines, as well as UI driven applications.

 With the power of SOLID principles and Design Patterns, any component of the `Core` package can be swapped out to a custom implementation using the 'EngineConfigurator' (which handles the engines dependency injection).
-The framework also comes with a library `Lib` package that offers offers default classes to help provide a starting point for creating games.
+The framework also comes with a library `Lib` package that offers default classes to help provide a starting point for creating games.

+For creating games, the engine uses scenes which can contain sub-scenes or sprites.
+Each sprite can then be configured using components and shared data.
+This allows a separation of concerns as well as code reusability to help create games faster.

 <br/>